Ste4890/symfonyRatelimiter/README.md

 Docker configuration is based upon [Symfony's officially endorsed repository](https://github.com/dunglas/symfony-docker).
+The aforementioned setup did not include a Redis service, which has been added by me.

 ## Getting Started (directly from original symfony-docker repo)

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/)
-2. Run `docker-compose build --pull --no-cache` to build fresh images
+2. Run `docker-compose build --pull --no-cache` to build fresh images (this can take some time, so grab a cup of coffee...)
 3. Run `docker-compose up` (the logs will be displayed in the current shell)
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker-compose down --remove-orphans` to stop the Docker containers.